 Testing is how you can build more predictability into your ROI.
 And by the way, in some cases, testing inexpensive online text ads before moving to video may demonstrate early on that your gut instinct for a great video doesn’t seem to generate the positive traction you were desiring and you may determine to “not” produce the very vision that initially inspired this exploration.

 Testing is not only the path towards more effective video production.
-It’s the path towards marketing and advertising success.
+It’s the path towards marketing and advertising success, in general.

 Of course none of the above deals with the details regarding pressing “record” on a video camera.
 For those familiar with the overarching three phases of the video production process (pre-production, production and post-production), the above would be categorized as planning and pre-production.